starkindustries/laptop-hacking-coffee/Pwn/ChamberOfSecrets/README.md

 "You have passed".
 If desired, verify that the variables have the intended values by using gdb as described earlier.

-Verify this to the remote host:
+Verify that the payload works on the remote host:
 ```
 $ cat payload.bin | nc challenges.laptophackingcoffee.org 2341
 Enter the secret: You have passed.